Types of IT Jobs: 9 Critical Roles Worth Exploring

 - Developing and implementing testing plans to ensure functionality

 - Monitoring and addressing application functionality through maintenance and testing

-Computer network engineers, or computer network architects, design and build networks including local area networks (LANs), wide area networks (WANs) and Intranets.
+Computer network architects (sometimes called computer network engineers) design and build networks including local area networks (LANs), wide area networks (WANs) and Intranets.
 These sorts of networks might be small connections between offices or large enterprise-scale networks.
-Computer network engineers also work on any issues that arise within the network and anticipate future networking needs.
+Someone in this role also works on any issues that arise within the network and anticipate future networking needs.

 - Creating plans and layouts for data communication networks

 - Communicating plans and network needs to management or other stakeholders

 - Assessing security needs and creating plans to address them

 - Researching new network technologies to determine future needs

 Computer support specialists are on the front lines of IT as they assist users with a wide variety of day-to-day issues—for example, trouble connecting to Wi-Fi, configuring a new workstation or troubleshooting issues connecting to the new printer.
 Additionally, they may assist network and systems administrators with larger-scale software or hardware rollouts.
 They are natural problem solvers and strong communicators who troubleshoot and evaluate computer problems promptly and efficiently, serving a critical role within any organization.